JanneMattila/www/docs/_posts/2025/08/2025-08-11-application-gateway-for-containers.markdown

 {% include githubEmbed.html text="08-agc.sh" link="JanneMattila/aks-workshop/blob/main/08-agc.sh" %}

-First part of the script is about setting up AGC:
+First part of the script is about setting up Application Gateway for Containers:

 - Create managed identity
 - Grant necessary roles for that identity